A Beginner’s Guide to Installing Arch Linux on UEFI Machines

 Check Arch Linux Network

-In case you don’t have a DHCP server configured at your premises to dynamically allocate IP addresses to clients, issue the below commands to manually configure an IP address for Arch Live media.
+If your network is not configured to use DHCP to dynamically allocate IP addresses to clients, issue the below commands to configure an IP address manually for the Arch Live media.

-In case your machine is a virtual based machine, the hard disks can have other names than sdx, such as xvda, vda, etc. Issue the below command to list virtual disk if you’re unaware of the disk naming scheme.
+If your machine is a virtual machine, the hard disks can have other names than sdx, such as xvda, vda, etc. If you are unsure, run the command below to confirm.

-5. On the next step, we’ll start to configure the Hard Disk partitions.
-For this stage you can run cfdisk, cgdisk, parted or gdisk utilities to perform a disk partition layout for a GPT disk.
-I strongly recommend using cfdisk for its wizard-driven and simplicity in use.
+5. In the next step, we’ll start to configure the Hard Disk partitions.
+You can run the cfdisk, cgdisk, parted, or gdisk utilities to perform a disk partition layout for a GPT disk.
+I strongly recommend using the cfdisk utility for simplicity and ease of use.

 For a basic partition, the layout table uses the following structure.